 Definition of a Work Environment

-Let’s start by the beginning.
+Let’s start at the beginning.
 A work environment refers to the setting, conditions, and culture in which employees perform their job duties.
 It plays a pivotal role in shaping employees' experiences and productivity, influencing their job satisfaction, engagement, and overall well-being.

 Non-physical aspects involve the intangible elements that define the workplace culture and atmosphere.
-This includes the organizational culture, management style, communication practices, and the level of support and recognition employees receive.
+This includes:

 Factors of a Work Environment